 The process is led by people living, working and running businesses in that area.
 As an approach, it tackles environmental, social and economic issues as interconnected, and recognises the importance of connections between the local, regional and national layers of the economy.
 It builds on the knowledge, experience and resources in that community, to identify and maximise the local economic opportunities available.
 Within our use of CED we emphasise three important attributes:

-- The overall focus is the economy.
-CED is all about reshaping the underlying economic system of a place, rather than working on improving people’s capacity to live well within the existing environment.
+- The overall focus is the economy: CED is all about re-shaping the underlying economic system in a place, rather than working on improving people’s capacity to live well within the existing environment.